How does the adage go? With age comes … new ways to save on taxes.

 What’s better than a tax deduction?
 A tax credit!
 A deduction lowers your taxable income, but a credit reduces your tax bill dollar for dollar.

 The Saver’s Credit isn’t specifically for retirees, so they might easily overlook it.
-But it’s for any eligible taxpayer who is saving money in an eligible retirement account, meaning it’s available to retirees who are still able to stash cash in a retirement account — assuming they otherwise qualify for the credit.
+But it’s for any eligible taxpayer who is saving money in a retirement account.
+That means it’s available to retirees who are still able to stash cash in a retirement account — assuming they otherwise qualify for the credit.

 So, for as long as you’re contributing to a retirement plan, you should be checking your eligibility for the Saver’s Credit each year.
 If you’re eligible, it could reduce your taxes by up to $2,000 — or $4,000 for married taxpayers filing a joint return.

-If you are self-employed, you may be able to deduct your premiums for Medicare health insurance as a business expense.
+If you are self-employed, you may be able to deduct your premiums for Medicare or other health insurance plans as a business expense.
 According to the IRS:

 “You may be able to deduct the amount you paid for medical and dental insurance and qualified long-term care insurance for yourself, your spouse, and your dependents. … Medicare premiums you voluntarily pay to obtain insurance in your name that is similar to qualifying private health insurance can be used to figure the deduction.”